Table of Contents Hide

 - Social factors: This is one of the critical risk factors.
 After the traumatic event, the need for safe support resources is crucial to help individuals process their experience in a healthy way and to recuperate hope through protected and safe emotional connections.

-- Neurological factors: Studies show that certain areas of the brain that regulate emotions and fear are different from those who do not develop PTSD after a traumatic event.
+- Neurological factors: Studies show that certain areas of the brain that regulate emotions and fear are different from those that do not develop PTSD after a traumatic event.

 As time flies following a traumatic event, it is natural to think your mind and body have healed and moved on.
 However, symptoms of post-traumatic stress disorder can appear abruptly or even years later.
 The symptoms can cause noteworthy problems in your social or work situations and in relationships too.
 They can also hinder your ability to accomplish your usual day-to-day chores.